rust-cv/cv/tutorial/src/ch2-first-program.md

 ```
 ### Adding an image

-To get something to display and to work on we will add an image to our project.
+To get something to display and to work on, we will add an image to our project.
 Create a `res` directory in the parent directory of the project.
 In this repository put a png named `0000000000.png`.
 You can use the same as the tutorial is using by downloading the same [image](https://raw.githubusercontent.com/rust-cv/cv/c7540dccf45af310c7f7dfa12ac31a2b04b26224/akaze/res/0000000000.png).

 ### Adding the use statements